 The ultimate go-anywhere machine can be acquired in both two- and four-door versions (Wrangler Unlimited) for under $30,000, and these machines are perfect for anyone whose future includes a lot of time spent off the beaten path.
 A new job might also require some weekends out in the wild to decompress, and there's no better way to get there than in a Wrangler.

-It doesn't get any more fun than this two-seat roadster, which puts the joy of driving at the forefront.
+New cars don't get any more fun than this two-seat roadster, which puts the joy of driving at the forefront.
 Pop down the top, feel the wind in your hair and toss that graduation hat right out the back.

 The most fun-to-drive compact SUV got a big redesign in 2017 and is now one of the most refined as well, with a smoother ride and good cabin materials.
 And with Android Auto and Apple CarPlay being added to the multimedia system later this year (it will also be added to vehicles that have already been purchased), one of our biggest problems with the CX-5's daily usability will no longer be an issue.